e-Learning Module

 Research problem

-1. Lack of resources for spina bifida (SB) patient education (Levy, 2023)
+1. There is a lack of resources for spina bifida (SB) patient education (Levy, 2023)

-• Limits patient education
+• Limited patient education

 • Over medicalization in health provider language